maxpay/payment-sdk-android/readme/INTEGRATION.md

-### 3. Add dependency to Maxpay SDK
+### PaySDK

-To use MaxpaySDK inside your app, you need to provide dependency to maxpay.
-Click File -> Project Structure -> Choose your app module, click + button -> module dependency here you can find "maxpay_sdk" module
+To use PaySDK inside your app, you need to provide dependency to paySdk.
+Click File -> Project Structure -> Choose your app module, click + button -> module dependency here you can find "pay_sdk" module

 <img src="add_dependency.png" style="zoom:75%;" />